Javed-Shahbaz/Vet-Clinic-Database/README.md

 # 📖 [Vet-Clinic-Database] <a name="about-project"></a>

-> This is a database for animals.
+> This project involves the creation of a relational database to store animals' information for a vet clinic.

-**[Vet-Clinic-Database]** is a...
+**[Vet-Clinic-Database]** Vet Clinic Database

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.
+-Relational Database: PostgreSQL
+-Programming Language: SQL
+-Database Management System: PostgreSQL

 <details>
   <summary>Client</summary>